Upper Doab: Language

-The languages spoken here are Urdu, Hindi and Gujari.
-The Khadiboli dialect is prominent here.
+The languages spoken in the region are Hindi, Urdu and Gujari.
+The Khadiboli dialect is prominent.

 Economy

-The economy of the Upper Doab has largely been agrian in nature, but in recent years service sector jobs have boomed in Noida, Ghaziabad is the largest industrial city in Uttar Pradesh employing around Five hundred forty thousand workers, real estate has also been a lucrative business in the region.
+The economy of the Upper Doab has largely been agrarian in nature.
+In recent years service sector jobs have boomed in Noida.
+Ghaziabad is the largest industrial city in Uttar Pradesh, employing around five hundred forty thousand workers.
+Real estate has also become a lucrative business in the region.